bbedward/betsy-middleware/README.md

 If you put these in a file called `.env`, in the same folder as the main program - these will get loaded automatically and dpow will be enabled as a work peer.

-## Setting up with BANANO Distributed PoW (BdPoW)
+## Setting up with BoomPow (bPow)

-You can use betsy with the BANANO Distributed pow service as well.
+You can use betsy with BANANO's PoW service as well (BoomPow).
 You just need to create environment variables to do so.

 ```
-BDPOW_USER=kalium
+BPOW_USER=kalium
-BDPOW_KEY=124567
+BPOW_KEY=124567
 ```

 Just add these with your credentials to a file called `.env`

-**If you intend to use BdPoW with a NANO service!**
+**If you intend to use BoomPow with a NANO service!**

-You need to also start betsy with the option `--bdpow-nano-difficulty`
+You need to also start betsy with the option `--bpow-nano-difficulty`

 ## Setting the node callback to point to betsy